bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

 ## Hash Timer Locked Contract

 [HTLC](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) has been used for Atomic Swap and cross payment channel for a few years on Bitcoin and its variant blockchains, and also Ethereum.
-This BEP defines native transactions to support HTLC on Beacon Chain , and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token, which is called `Atomic Peg`.
+This BEP defines native transactions to support HTLC on BNB Beacon Chain , and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token, which is called `Atomic Peg`.

-## HTLC on Beacon Chain
+## HTLC on BNB Beacon Chain

 As explained in [BEP3](https://github.com/bnb-chain/BEPs/blob/master/BEP3.md), Hash Timer Locked Contract(HTLC) has been used for Atomic Swap and cross payment channels between different blockchains.
-BEP3 defines native transactions to support HTLC on Beacon Chain  and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token.
+BEP3 defines native transactions to support HTLC on BNB Beacon Chain  and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token.
 During the swap process, the related fund will be locked to a purely-code-controlled escrow account.
-A purely-code-controlled escrow account is a kind of account which is derived from a hard-coded string in Beacon Chain  protocol.
+A purely-code-controlled escrow account is a kind of account which is derived from a hard-coded string in BNB Beacon Chain  protocol.
 This kind of account has no its own private key and it's only controled by code in protocol.
 The code for calculating escrow account is the same as how it's done in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
 ```
 AtomicSwapCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainAtomicSwapCoins")))
 ```